danilo-delbusso/danilo.del-busso.com/content/blog/covid-app-shows-governemnt-dont-need-compromise/index.md

 ---
-title: 'The COVID App That Shows How Governments Dont Need To Compromise On Data Privacy'
+title: "The COVID App That Shows How Governments Don't Need To Compromise On Data Privacy"
-description: 'asdasdasd asdhasda sdahsd asda sdj'
+description: 'Immuni is safe, and private.
+The Italian government is showing the world how data privacy can be achieved by any entity'
 date: '2019-06-17'
 tags: 'COVID-19_Contact Tracing_Government_Data Privacy'
 ---